 For a little more privacy, try the incredible Hazards Rim, a private vacation home set deep within Freycinet National Park.
 The secluded forested area is a great view from its large, glass windows and the property is just minutes from many of the parks walking tracks.

 Another private accommodation located in the heart of the park is Cove Cottage.
 This rustic 4 bedroom cottage offers beautiful ocean views and a wrap-around patio, perfect to relax with a drink after a long day of adventures.

-Alternatively, head to one of the Cove Beach Apartments to be close to local cafes and restaurants as well as having access to a private beach.
+Alternatively, head to one of the Cove Beach Apartments to be close to local cafes and restaurants as well as have access to a private beach.

 Budget (Under $150 AUD):

-Iluka Holiday Centre offers cosy cabins with private bathrooms, and basic kitchen facilities in Coles Bay for those on a budget.
+Iluka Holiday Centre offers cozy cabins with private bathrooms, and basic kitchen facilities in Coles Bay for those on a budget.

 Otherwise, BYO tent and camp at one of the campsites in Freycinet National Park below.